laserpants/powerpants/README.md

 ### Polynomials

-Polynomials are represented as a list of monomials, each given as a degree-coefficient pair.
+Polynomials (in one variable) are represented as a list of monomials, each given as a degree-coefficient pair.

 ```
 type Polynomial a = [(Integer, a)]